-6 bone-in, skin on chicken thighs
+6 bone-in, skin-on chicken thighs

-2 cloves garlic, sliced
+2 cloves garlic, thinly sliced

-parsley, a few springs, chopped fine
+Parsley, a few springs, chopped fine